Proxy vs VPN: What Are the Differences?

 Yes, and important ones at that:

 - VPNs work at the operating system level; proxies are app-based – what does that mean?
 When you connect to a VPN server, it will affect all your connections, no matter which app you use.
-Proxies, on the other hand, work at an application level – they only affect the traffic from apps where you set them up.
+Proxies, on the other hand, work at the application level – they only affect the traffic from apps configured to use them.

-- Proxies allow making many connections at once – you can buy hundreds of proxy IPs at once.
-All the more so, many residential proxy providers can give you access to pools with millions of IP addresses.
-This enables many commercial activities, such as web scraping and other bulk tasks.
-VPNs, on the other hand, are best suited for personal use – to improve online security.
+- Proxies allow making many connections at once – you can buy hundreds of proxy IPs at once – and more.
+Many residential proxy providers can give you access to pools with millions of IP addresses.
+This is vital for many commercial activities like web scraping and other bulk tasks.
+VPNs, on the other hand, are best suited for personal use, improving online security and privacy.
 This is perhaps the biggest difference between the two, and one that clearly distinguishes a proxy from a VPN.

 - VPNs don’t hide the fact that you’re using a VPN – while a VPN might make you anonymous in the eyes of websites and even your Internet Service Provider (ISP), it doesn’t try to hide the fact that you’re connected to a VPN server.
-A residential proxy server makes you look like a different but still real person.
-This distinction is generally insignificant.
-However, it can become very important when someone deliberately tries to block VPNs or in certain use cases like ad verification and sneaker copping.
+A residential proxy server makes the target think that the data is coming from a real person.
+This distinction is, most of the time, not important.
+However, it can become vital if a service blocks VPNs or in certain use cases like ad verification and sneaker copping.

 Proxy vs VPN: Which Is Faster?

+It depends on the type of proxy!
 A datacenter proxy server will most likely be faster than a VPN.
-Such proxies use servers in powerful data centers – just like VPNs.
-But they don’t have such sophisticated encryption methods, so there’s less overhead.
-Notably, datacenter proxies are more likely to get detected.
+Such proxy servers are hosted in powerful data centers – just like VPNs.
+But proxies don’t use such sophisticated encryption, so the encryption overhead – bandwidth required just for encryption purposes – is lower.

 A residential proxy will be slower than a VPN.
-That is because these connections are borrowed from real people with real devices – the Wi-Fi or 4G connection is not always stable.
+Residential proxies are rented out from real people with real devices – and this means the connections can be at times slow and/or unstable.

 Proxy vs VPN: Which Is More Secure?

+Once again, it depends!
 HTTP proxies aren’t secure, and a skilled hacker can steal the data you send through them.
-But as long as you use a reliable provider and SOCKS5 or HTTPS proxies, they’re generally safe.
-(Remember to never use free proxies!)
+But as long as you use a reliable provider and SOCKS5 or HTTPS proxies, they’re generally safe (remember to never use free proxies!)

 So, Which Is Better: VPN or Proxy?